ad-freiburg/qlever/README.md

 QLever (pronounced "Clever") is a SPARQL engine that can efficiently index and query very large knowledge graphs with up to 100 billion triples on a single standard PC or server.
 In particular, QLever is fast for queries that involve large intermediate or final results, which are notoriously hard for engines like Blazegraph or Virtuoso.
 QLever also supports search in text associated with the knowledge base, as well as SPARQL autocompletion.

-[Here are demos of QLever](http://qlever.cs.uni-freiburg.de) on a variety of large knowledge graphs, including the complete Wikidata and OpenStreetMap.
+[Here are demos of QLever](http://qlever.cs.uni-freiburg.de) on a variety of large knowledge graphs, including the complete Wikidata, OpenStreetMap, PubChem, and DBLP.
 Those demos also feature QLever's context-sensitiv autocompletion, which makes SPARQL query construction so much easier.
+The datasets for Wikdiata and DBLP are updated automatically and hence always the latest versions (click on "Index Information").

 QLever was first described and evaluated in this [CIKM'17 paper](http://ad-publications.informatik.uni-freiburg.de/CIKM_qlever_BB_2017.pdf).